matthewchang-projects/AWS-BGP-SITE-TO-SITE-VPN/README.md

 ## STAGE THREE

-In Stage 3 we will be configuring each of the on premises Ubuntu, strong Swan Routers to create IPSEC tunnels to AWS.
-Each Router will create 2 IPSEC tunnels each going to a different AWS Endpoint.
-Make sure before starting this stage that both VPN connections are in an available state.
+In Stage 3, we will configure each of the on-premises Ubuntu routers, running StrongSwan, to establish IPsec tunnels to AWS.
+Each router will create two IPsec tunnels, with each tunnel connecting to a different AWS VPN endpoint for redundancy and high availability.
+Before proceeding, ensure that both VPN connections in the AWS console are in the **Available** state.

 - First move into the EC2 console and click on instances
   - Select ONPREM-ROUTER 1 right click and then connect